Explicit rates of approximation in the CLT for quadratic forms: Results

-One can find more precise estimates of constants in the case of $d$-dimensional balls with $d\ge12$ in the papers of Nagaev and Chebotarev (1999), (2005), G\"otze and Ulyanov~(2000), and Bogatyrev, G\"otze and Ulyanov~(2006).
-In this case $\mathbb Q=\mathbb I_d$.
-See also G\"otze and Ulyanov~(2000) for lower bounds for $\Delta_N^{(a)}$ under different conditions on $a$ and ~$\mathcal L(X)$.
-In the papers mentioned above, the authors have used the aproach of BG (1997a) and obtained bounds with constants depending on $s<d$ largest eigenvalues $\s_1^2\ge\s_2^2\ge\cdots\ge\s_s^2$ of the covariance operator~$\mathbb C$ (see Nagaev and Chebotarev (1999), (2005), with $d\ge s=13$, and G\"otze and Ulyanov~(2000), and Bogatyrev, G\"otze and Ulyanov~(2006), with $d\ge s=12$).
-It should be mentioned, that, in a particular case, where $\mathbb Q=\mathbb I_d$ and $d\ge 12$, these results may be sharper than \eqref{eq1.8}, for some covariance operators~$\mathbb C$.
+Several authors have obtained more precise estimates of constants in the case of $d$-dimensional balls with $d\ge12$, including the case $d=\infty$.
+For balls, $\mathbb Q=\mathbb I_d$.
+In the papers mentioned above, the authors have used the aproach of BG (\citeyear{BenGot97N1}) and obtained bounds with constants depending on $s\le d$ largest eigenvalues $\s_1^2\ge\s_2^2\ge\cdots\ge\s_s^2$ of the covariance operator $\mathbb C$; see \citeauthor{NagChe99} (\citeyear{NagChe99,NagChe05}), with $d\ge s=13$, and G\"otze and Ulyanov (\citeyear{GotUly00}), and Bogatyrev, G\"otze and Ulyanov (\citeyear{BogGotUly06}), with $d\ge s=12$.
+It should be mentioned, that, in a particular case, where $\mathbb Q=\mathbb I_d$ and $d\ge12$, these results may be sharper than \eqref{eq18}, for some covariance operators $\mathbb C$.
+The lower bounds for $\Delta^{(a)}_N$ under different conditions on $a$ and $\mathcal L(X)$ are given in G\"otze and Ulyanov (\citeyear{GotUly00}).
+See the upper bounds for $\Delta^{(a)}_N$ with $s=12$ and $d=\infty$ in Ulyanov and G\"otze (\citeyear{Uly11}), where the dependence on the eigenvalues of $\mathbb C$ is given in the upper bound in an explicit form which coincides with that in the lower bound.
+See also the review of recent results for ``almost'' quadratic forms in \citet{ProUly13}.